Magssch/gecco-2023-ambulance-allocation/README.md

-# ambulance-location-allocation
+# GECCO 2023 paper submission code
-Repo for our master's thesis spring 2022
+Repo for our paper to be presented at GECCO 2023